geofileops.clip#

 • output_path (PathLike) – the file to write the result to

 • input_layer (str, optional) – input layer name.
-Optional if the file only contains one layer.
+If None, input_path should contain only one layer.
+Defaults to None.

 • input_columns (List[str], optional) – list of columns to retain.
 If None, all standard columns are retained.
 In addition to standard columns, it is also possible to specify “fid”, a unique index available in all input files.
 Note that the “fid” will be aliased eg. to “fid_1”.
 Defaults to None.

 • clip_layer (str, optional) – clip layer name.
-Optional if the file only contains one layer.
+If None, clip_path should contain only one layer.
+Defaults to None.

 • output_layer (str, optional) – output layer name.
-Optional if the file only contains one layer.
+If None, the output_path stem is used.
+Defaults to None.

 • explodecollections (bool, optional) – True to convert all multi-geometries to singular ones after the dissolve.
 Defaults to False.